priyapuranik/Food_Beverage_Sales_Analysis_PowerBI/README.md

 ## Results
 The dashboard provides valuable insights into sales performance, enabling stakeholders to make informed decisions based on data trends and patterns.

+I have added pdf version of my dashboard for view purpose.